THE GREAT KIWI BEERFEST, HAMILTON 2020.

 I spoke with vocalist Rio backstage about performing here at ‘The Beer Fest’ being such a cool crowd along with it being a beautiful day to perform.
 Rio also mentioned them heading to Wellington in a couple of weeks to kick off another great day of performing at Homegrown this year, that will be another one to not miss out on!

 An exclusive little rumour between you and me; there is a new track just about to drop, so keep a lookout on their Instagram and Spotify soon – exciting!

 Within moments of the band starting there wasn’t a space to stand anywhere – the people had finished drinking beer and were ready to rock.
 The guys reacted to the crowd and smashed out a full-on set of seminal tunes, a few new ones I hadn’t heard yet plus a couple of classic covers to get the crowd singing.

-Again, another tight professional group, each member a pleasure to watch with their own little onstage quirks.
+Again, another tight professional group, with each member a pleasure to watch with their own little onstage quirks.
 You cannot overlook the band’s outstanding vocals, absolutely right on point from Rio and Sam.

-These guys feel like they’re right on the verge of breaking out big time, they have all the right element, no doubt.
+These guys feel like they’re right on the verge of breaking out big time, they have all the right elements, no doubt.
 Just need that little bit of luck perhaps?
 Look out Six60 is all I can say.

 Sons of Zion

 Up next was Dragon, and I definitely wasn’t the only one here looking forward to them.
 Many Kiwis grew up listening to their music so this is an incredible opportunity to see the full band perform live.

 Mark Williams (band member number 32 he joked), he was phenomenal, smashing all the classics for the hour he was singing for.
 His voice was still smoky-soulful and bang on pitch, never dropping a note all night.
 Mark has a well-honed knack to draw the audience in and keeping them right in the palm of his hand.